Al Jalahma

 Al Jalahma (الجلاهمة) is an Arab clan, based primarily in the Arab States of the Persian Gulf.
 They are derived from the `Anizzah tribe of Northern Central Arabia.
 They were one of the four Utub clans who founded the modern state of Kuwait in 1716, along with Al Bin Ali, Al Sabah and Al Khalifa.

-Rahmah Ibn Jabor Al Jalahma was a notable member of the clan.
+Rahmah Ibn Jabir Al Jalahma was a notable member of the clan.

 History

 They were expelled from Umm Qasr by the Ottomans due to their predatory habits of preying on caravans in Basra and trading ships in Shatt al-Arab.
 They migrated to Kuwait thereafter.
 Around the 1760s, the Jalahimas, along with the Al Khalifas, migrated to Zubarah in modern-day Qatar, leaving Al Sabah as the sole proprietors of Kuwait.
 The two tribes established a free-trade port at Zubarah's harbor, but the Al Khalifas refused to share the economic gains with the Al Jalahmah, and so the latter migrated to Al Ruwais.
 The Al Khalifa went on to monopolize the pearl banks around Qatar.

 Putting aside their grievances, the Utub tribes of Al Jalahma and Al Khalifa, along with some Arab tribes, drove out the Persians from Bahrain in 1783 in an expedition which was launched in part due to Persian aggression towards Zubarah in 1782.
 Al Jalahma seceded from the Utub alliance sometime before the Utub annexed Bahrain in 1783, and the Al Jalahma returned to Zubarah as they considered themselves treated unfairly by the Al Khalifas as they were betrayed by them.
 AlKhalifa did not share their political or territorial gains.
 This left Al Khalifa in undisputed possession of Bahrain.